Shuttle/Shuttle.Core.ServiceHost/README.md

 Namespace.ConsoleApplication (1.0.0.0)
 ```

-### Uninstall
+### Action

-If you set the `/serviceName` and/or `/instance` during installation you will need to specify them when uninstalling as well, e.g.:
+If you set the `/serviceName` and/or `/instance` during installation you will need to specify them when using the other actions also as well, e.g.:

 ```
 {your=console}.exe
-	/uninstall
+	uninstall|start|stop
 	/serviceName:"Shuttle.Application.Server"
 	/instance:"Instance5"
 ```